biomejs/biome/CONTRIBUTING.md

 test(lint): add more cases to handle invalid rules
 ```

+We are using [action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request) to lint the titles of pull requests.
+If the 'Lint Pull Request Titles' workflow fails, please correct the title.

 ## Creating pull requests

 When creating a new pull request, it's preferable to use a conventional commit-formatted title, as this title will be used as the default commit message on the squashed commit after merging.